odoo-ide/pydevd-odoo/README.md

 # pydevd-odoo

 [PyDev.Debugger](https://github.com/fabioz/PyDev.Debugger) is the Python debugger used in PyDev, PyCharm, VSCode.
-This plugin makes the debugger better for Odoo development.
+This plugin aims to make the debugger works better for Odoo.

 ## Odoo Recordset
 [Recordsets](https://www.odoo.com/documentation/13.0/reference/orm.html#recordsets) is a fundamental concept in Odoo.